List of mammals of Poland: Order: Lagomorpha (lagomorphs)

 The lagomorphs comprise two families, Leporidae (hares and rabbits), and Ochotonidae (pikas).
-Though they can resemble rodents, and were classified as a superfamily in that order until the early twentieth century, they have since been considered a separate order.
+Though members of both families share several key traits with rodents, and were classified as a superfamily in that order until the early twentieth century, they have since been considered a distinct order.
 They differ from rodents in a number of physical characteristics, such as having four incisors in the upper jaw rather than two.